Oxford wants the best students, from every kind of background.

 - rural and coastal locations with a history of low progression to higher education

-The University has access targets which relate to some of these groups and form part of the access agreement between the University of Oxford and the Office for Fair Access (OFFA).
+The University has access targets which relate to some of these groups and form part of the Access and Participation Plan between the University of Oxford and the Office for Students.
+Our Access and Participation Plan is available to download.